-In 2005, Kazakhstan ratified the International Covenant on Economic, Social and Cultural Rights and the International Covenant on Civil

-In 2016, the UN Office of the High Commissioner for Human Rights (OHCHR) released its observations on Kazakhstan's second periodic report, a decennial self-evaluation of a country's respect for human rights, marking numerous "matters of concern" in almost every aspect of human rights.202 A recent submission to the country's periodic review by Human Rights Watch pointed out a deterioration of the situation since the 2014 review process.203 In 2019, the OHCHR's Committee on Economic, Social and Cultural Rights stated its concern over the removal from the Constitution the principle establishing direct applicability of the Covenant to domestic legal order.204 ration to make Kazakhstan a member in the OECD, a club of wealthy developed countries.
-According to legal experts, statistics show a rise in acquittals by 2.3% in 2018-2019, although they note that the starting point had been very low.209 At the same time, in an illustrative case in 2019, a judge was fired after acquitting an opposition activist.210
+In 2005, Kazakhstan ratified the International Covenant on Economic, Social and Cultural Rights and the International Covenant on Civil and Political Rights, and, in 2009, the Optional Protocol to the latter, allowing individuals to file complaints with the UN Human Rights Committee.
+According to the Kazakhstani Bureau for Human Rights, the country's leading advocacy group, 26 complaints were filed by Kazakhstan nationals to the Committee since 2010.
+Kazakhstani officials emphasize that the Committee's decisions are not binding.
+In 2016, the UN Office of the High Commissioner for Human Rights (OHCHR) released its observations on Kazakhstan's second periodic report, a decennial self-evaluation of a country's respect for human rights, marking numerous "matters of concern" in almost every aspect of human rights.
+A recent submission to the country's periodic review by Human Rights Watch pointed out a deterioration of the situation since the 2014 review process.
+In 2019, the OHCHR's Committee on Economic, Social and Cultural Rights stated its concern over the removal from the Constitution the principle establishing direct applicability of the Covenant to domestic legal order.

-According to the 2018 U.S. State Department's report, the most serious human rights issues in Kazakhstan are torture, political prisoners, censorship, restrictions on religion, free speech, peaceful assembly and association.205
+According to the 2018 U.S. State Department's report, the most serious human rights issues in Kazakhstan are torture, political prisoners, censorship, restrictions on religion, free speech, peaceful assembly and association.

-The ratio of acquitted persons in criminal cases with public prosecution ranged between 0.2 and 0.5% in 2009-2016,206 or nearly 1 in 500 trials resulted in favor of the accused.207 More recently, the situation has been improving with the vocal backing from the Supreme Court chairman Zhakip Assanov,208 partly because of the government's aspi-
+The ratio of acquitted persons in criminal cases with public prosecution ranged between 0.2 and 0.5% in 2009-2016, or nearly 1 in 500 trials resulted in favor of the accused.
+More recently, the situation has been improving with the vocal backing from the Supreme Court chairman Zhakip Assanov, partly because of the government's aspiration to make Kazakhstan a member in the OECD, a club of wealthy developed countries.
+According to legal experts, statistics show a rise in acquittals by 2.3% in 2018-2019, although they note that the starting point had been very low.
+At the same time, in an illustrative case in 2019, a judge was fired after acquitting an opposition activist.

 Kazakhstan is not a member of the European Union; nor is it a part of the EU Eastern Partnership program.
 Economic links are facilitated by the diplomatic instrument of Partnership and Cooperation Agreements within the framework of the broader EU-Central Asia strategy.
 The current strategy, adopted in June 2019, identifies Kazakhstan as the EU's main partner in the region.
 The current Enhanced Partnership and Cooperation Agreement, signed in 2015, yet not ratified since then, is expected to be updated accordingly.
-On the other hand, the EU is Kazakhstan's first trade partner and the largest investor, accounting for almost 40% share in its total external trade211 and nearly a half of FDI inflow.212
+On the other hand, the EU is Kazakhstan's first trade partner and the largest investor, accounting for almost 40% share in its total external trade and nearly a half of FDI inflow.